Tips for Using Printable Magnetic Sheets

 Magnets are everywhere in our daily lives.
 You can find them on refrigerators, cars, whiteboards, and more.
 That's why the experts at Magnum Magnetics created this helpful guide of tips for using printable magnetic sheets.
 These products offer an easy way to customize magnets quickly with anything from colorful logos to office supply labels.

 Whatever your magnet needs, Magnum Magnetics is here to help you learn more and provide you with the highest-quality magnet products.

 Check Printer Compatibility

-It's key to check your printer's compatibility when using printable magnetic paper.
+The number one tip for printing on magnetic sheets is to check your printer's compatibility.
 The magnetic sheet material can only withstand a maximum temperature of 70 degrees.
 Laser printers can generate more than this amount, so it's important to use an inkjet printer when printing directly onto the sheet.

 There are several specific types of printers compatible with printable magnets.
 For example, Magnum Magnetics sheets are compatible with inkjet, screen, offset HP Indigo, Xerox, Kodak NexPress, Xanté, Oki, Ricoh, and Konica Minolta printers.

 A few of these options include flexo, offset, digital, screen, wide format, and desktop printers.
 Each printer has unique requirements and capabilities.
 For example, you can create magnetized direct marketing materials with sheets specially designed for the offset printing press.